TeamEXR/shutan-dev-wiki/How Pokemon XY works/Field/ZoneData.md

 ## Reflections

 This file is a table storing info about....
 NPC reflections?
-[TODO: uh how do NPC reflections work?]
+[TODO: how do NPC reflections work?]